-What is the best yoga retreat in 2019?
+What are the best yoga retreats for beginners in 2019?

 Well, that answer totally depends on you.

 You see, yoga retreats are a very personal thing.
 We all book yoga retreats for our own individual reasons.
-For some it is the sheer passion of yoga.
+For some it is the sheer passion of the practice.
 For others it is an opportunity to get away from the stress of work while focusing on your health.
-And for others, yoga retreats are an opportunity to meet new yoga enthusiasts and who know, perhaps even spark a little holiday romance.
+And for others, yoga retreats are an opportunity to meet new yogis and who know, perhaps even spark a little holiday romance.

 So, with this guide I’m going to help you find the best yoga retreat for your own individual needs.

 You might also like to read my guides to:

 How To Pick The Best Yoga Retreat For Beginners

 1, What styles do you want to do on your yoga vacation?

 There are lots of different types of yoga.
 And there are resorts that focus on specific types.